groupecomplus/rss-image-feed/readme.txt

 Bugfix for the bugfix; problem with two images in feed finally solved

-= 3.6 =
+= 3.7 =

-Framework adjusted.
-Major bugfix
+problem of double content fixed; framework made more foolproof; error on post save eliminated